Stress (biology): Biology of stress

 The HPA axis is a neuroendocrine system that mediates a stress response.
 Neurons in the hypothalamus, particularly the paraventricular nucleus, release vasopressin and corticotropin releasing hormone, which travel through the hypophysial portal vessel where they travel to and bind to the corticotropin-releasing hormone receptor on the anterior pituitary gland.
-Multiple CRH peptides have been identified, and receptors have been identified on multiple areas of the brain, including the amygdala.
+Multiple CRH peptides have been identified, and their corresponding receptors exist in multiple brain regions, including the amygdala.
 CRH is the main regulatory molecule of the release of ACTH.
+The secretion of ACTH into the systemic circulation allows it to bind to and activate melanocortin receptors, where it stimulates the release of steroid hormones.
+The immune system may be influenced by stress.
+The HPA axis ultimately results in the release of cortisol, which generally has immunosuppressive effects.